-As your child moves around campus taking full advantage of the UCLA experience, it is important for us to create a safe environment for our community.
+As your student takes full advantage of the UCLA experience, it is important for us to create a safe environment for our community.
 Situated among some of the most well-kept neighborhoods of Los Angeles, we are one of the safest large, public campuses in the country.
 We encourage an environment that fosters exchange of ideas and opinions without fear of harm or disregard for fellow Bruins – this type of exchange allows for us to grow in our understanding of differing opinions and views and hopefully grow in appreciation and respect for others.

 However, we are indeed part of a large urban community and a public campus.
 Individuals must do their part, in partnership with our campus, to keep themselves safe.

 The University of California Police Department (UCPD), located on campus on Westwood Boulevard, is responsible for maintaining campus safety.
 The department:

 - Employs over 60 sworn officers, 45 civilians and 130 students to help maintain a safe environment for the community